ZviRosenfeld/IEnumerableCorrelater/README.md

     myUi.BestMatch2.AddRange(partialResult.BestMatch2);
 };

-// Run the correlate in a new thread so that our UI don't freeze Task.Run(() => continuousCorrelater.Correlate(collection1, collection2));
+// Run the correlate in a new thread so that our UI doesn't freeze Task.Run(() => continuousCorrelater.Correlate(collection1, collection2));
 ```